geoff1111/origin/README.md

 ---

 ## Notes
-- The goal of this project is not merely polemics, but serious engagement with worldview-level assumptions underlying discussions of science, origins, and civilization.
+- The goal of this project is not polemics, but serious engagement with worldview-level assumptions underlying discussions of science, origins, and civilization.
 - Readers from differing philosophical and religious perspectives are encouraged to engage critically with the arguments presented.
 - Origin was originally published via Amazon KDP in November 2025.
 - Portions of the manuscript were reviewed and critiqued by readers from backgrounds including theology, law, pastoral ministry, and young-earth creationism.